PAYG Instalments

 When does the ATO issue PAYG instalments?

-The ATO will commence delivering PAYG instalment notices when they detect that a person or enterprise has earned more than the income thresholds of the specified sources.
+The ATO will commence delivering PAYG instalment notices when they detect that a person or enterprise has earned more than the PAYG income thresholds of the specified sources.
 This usually happens after the annual tax return has been lodged.

-The PAYG instalments now part of your quarterly activity statement cycle will accumulate towards your end-of-year tax obligations.
+The PAYG instalments, now part of your quarterly activity statement cycle, will accumulate towards your end-of-year tax obligations.

 If your annual income has reached the ATO's threshold, the ATO will then include a PAYG instalment requirement in your next quarterly activity statement, as either: